sharetribe/flex-docs/src/docs/operator-guides/migrating-from-outside-sharetribe/index.md

   and content.

 The id part of row 2-tuple is specified as a tuple of 1 to 3 elements.
-The first element is always an id attr and identifies the row type.
+The first element is always an id attribute and identifies the row type.
 The second element can be an alias or an import id.
 A 3 element version has id attr, import id and an alias.